 Implementation of the Tuol Kruos School Project

-- The community prepared the grounds for the foundation, secured the storage of construction materials and will also build a fence around the school after completion.
+1) The community prepared the grounds for the foundation, secured the storage of construction materials and will also build a fence around the school after completion.

-- We provide the concrete school building with 4 classrooms, 2 toilets and also school furniture.
+2) We provide the concrete school building with 4 classrooms, 2 toilets and also school furniture.

-- The Cambodia government contributes by training the teachers and paying their salaries, providing learning materials and the school curriculum.
+3) The Cambodia government contributes by training the teachers and paying their salaries, providing learning materials and the school curriculum.

 Completed Tuol Kruos School Building

+It is not very easy for the students from the surrounding villages to attend the school opening ceremony.
+This is mainly due to rural logistics issues that those of us from developed countries take for granted.
 Therefore, as part of the school funding we include a little extra for these new school packs.
 The kids cherish them and we give one to each student who attends the school opening ceremony.
 As you can see this is a very effective!

-Additional Photographs of the Opening Ceremony
+Additional Photo of the Opening Ceremony